-Say the word “taper” to a group of runners and you will receive an array from responses from “I hate the taper” to “I love the taper” to “I don’t taper.”
-But whether you love it or hate it, the taper works, and not just for the marathon.
+Say the word “taper” to a group of runners, and you will receive an array of responses from “I hate the taper” to “I love the taper” to “I don’t taper.”
+But whether you love it or hate it, the taper is a guaranteed performance enhancer.
 Tapering can make the difference between running a mediocre half marathon and achieving a PR on race day.
-But exactly what the taper looks like is different than marathon tapering – so here’s how to taper for a half marathon.
+The exact approach is different than how to taper for a marathon – so here’s how to taper for a half marathon.

-Granted, if you are racing a half marathon as tune-up race during a marathon training cycle, you will not taper as much.
-But if you are aiming for peak performance and a half marathon PR, tapering will help you reach that goal.
+If you are racing a half marathon as tune-up race during a marathon training cycle, you will not taper as much.
+However, if you are aiming for peak performance and a half marathon PR, tapering will help you reach that goal.

 Why Taper for a Half Marathon?

 Training is a process of stress-fatigue-adaptation.
-When you complete a long run or hard workouts such as a tempo run or interval workout, you apply a stimulus to your body.
+When you complete a long run or hard workout, you apply a stimulus to your body.
 This stimulus stresses your body, thus leading to fatigue.
-In response to the fatigue, your body adapts positively to become stronger.
+In response to fatigue, your body adapts positively to become stronger.
 However, this positive adaptation only occurs if recovery is adequate for the stress applied.

 Half marathon training is a cumulative and progressive series of positive adaptations from repeated stimuli.
 For peak performance, you need to reduce your training and allow your body to fully recover and process the cumulative training load.
 The taper lets your body fully recover from training – so that you are fully adapted and optimally fit on race day.

 The taper is effective for multiple reasons.
 First, the taper allows your muscles to rest and recover.
 That sense of freshness allows you to push harder on race day.
 Rest also affects your circulatory system, leading to an increase in blood volume and a minor boost in your aerobic capacity (VO2max).
 Your body stores more glycogen due to decreased training load.
 The combination of these physiological responses can result in a 2-3% improvement in performance – which is why you can hold race pace for so much longer on race day.